aspectran/aspectran.github.io/_pages/en/docs/aspectow/appmon.md

         }
     }
     ```
-3.  **Default Fallback**: Reads the default `user.name` session attribute if present.
+3.  **Default Fallback**: Reads the `user.name` attribute configured on the session if present.

 ### 4.4.
 Real-time Authentication State Detection

-When a user logs in and the session attribute (e.g., `"user"`) is added or updated, `SessionEventReader` intercepts `attributeAdded` / `attributeUpdated` events and immediately broadcasts a refreshed session event to the AppMon UI in real time.
+When a user logs in and an authentication object (e.g., `"user"`) is added or updated in the session, `SessionEventReader` intercepts `attributeAdded` / `attributeUpdated` events and immediately broadcasts a refreshed session event to the AppMon dashboard.

 ## 5. Data Persistence Architecture Overview

 Aspectow AppMon persistently stores event count metrics in a database to maintain continuous statistics.
 By default, it uses an embedded H2 database and provides the following primary tables:

-*   **`appmon_event_count`**: Stores count metrics aggregated by minute, hour, day, month, and year, queried directly for real-time visualization charts.
+*   **`appmon_event_count`**: Stores count metrics aggregated by minute, hour, day, month, and year, queried directly for dashboard visualization charts.
-*   **`appmon_event_count_last`**: Stores the most recent count state for each event to restore in-memory counters upon application restarts, ensuring statistical continuity.
+*   **`appmon_event_count_last`**: Stores the most recent count state for each event to restore in-memory counters upon application restart, ensuring statistical continuity.

 > For detailed composite PK schemas and pre-aggregation 3-tier storage architecture, refer to the [AppMon Event Count Data Structure and Architecture](/en/docs/aspectow/appmon/event-count-data-structure/) documentation.

 ## 6. Standalone Installation & Configuration Guide (Without Console)

-When deploying AppMon standalone on specific application servers without Console, configuration files are located under the project's **`/config/appmon/`** directory.
+When deploying AppMon standalone on specific application servers without building Console, configuration files are organized under the project's **`/config/appmon/`** directory.

 ### 6.1.
 Configuration Directory Structure (`/config/appmon/`)